pborisov02/FootballBettingSystem/README.md

 Register-> A page where the register form for non-users is located.

 Private part

+This part of the platform is designed for registered users.
+These users have access to the following:

 My account -> A page with information for the login user.

 Deposit -> A page where the users can deposit funds to their wallet.

 Withdraw -> A page where the users can withdraw funds from their wallet.

 My bets -> A page where the users can see their bets, and check if they are winning or not.

 Bet creation -> A page with all games that users can make bets on.

 Admin part